grandeurkoe/obsidian-vault/Data Structure and Algorithms/Big O/What is Big O.md

 Big O notation is used to figure out how long it takes for an algorithm to execute.

+Big O notation describes the worst-case scenario or the maximum amount of resources (time or space) an algorithm might use for a given input size.
+It provides an upper limit on the growth rate, which means the actual performance of the algorithm will not exceed the described complexity.

 ## O(1)

 For a single input the Big O is O(1) and if the number of inputs is 10,000 the Big O is O(10000).